 The management of an incisional hernia should be considered on a case-by-case basis.
-Initially it is possible to manage small asymptomatic hernias with watchful waiting, but they often enlarge.
+The majority of incisional hernias are asymptomatic and can be managed conservatively.

-Surgery is indicated in patients who are clinically fit enough for surgery and for whom the operation is likely to have beneficial results.
+Surgery is indicated in patients with painful hernias who are clinically fit enough for surgery.
 The size of the hernia, the clinical features, the patient’s age and co-morbidities, and the patient’s preferences should all be taken into account.

 Surgical Repair of an Incisional Hernia

-Incisional hernias can be repaired using a variety of techniques, including suture repair, laparoscopic mesh repair, and open mesh repair.
+Incisional hernias can be repaired using a variety of techniques, including suture repair (for very small hernias), laparoscopic mesh repair, and open mesh repair.

-Incisional hernias are associated with a considerable risk of life-threatening complications; 6-15% of them incarcerate and 2% progress to strangulation.
+Many incisional hernias remain asymptomatic life-long; 6-15% of them will incarcerate and 2% will progress to strangulation.

 Despite recent advances in techniques, recurrence rates remain high.
 They can be as high as 54% in suture repair and 36% in mesh repair, with an overall average at around 15%.

 Chronic pain is a recognised but poorly understood complication of incisional hernia repair, affecting around 10-20% cases.
 It is thought to involve a combination of mesh inflammation, nerve damage and entrapment, and tension in the mesh.
-It affects 10-20% of cases.

 - An incisional hernia is a hernia that occurs through a previously made incision in the abdominal wall

 - Diagnosis is typically clinical, however imaging can help to confirm the diagnosis and elucidate the anatomy

 - Management is decided on a case-by-case basis, however if suitable most patients will warrant surgical intervention